ShivanKaul/McGill-Scripts/README.md

 Usage:
 -----------
 To get your transcript, type:
-<pre><code>python login_minerva</code></pre>.
-You will be prompted for your McGill username and password.
+<pre><code>python login_minerva</code></pre>You will be prompted for your McGill username and password.
 If you want to login into your MyCourses from the CLI, use this script:
-<pre><code>python login_mycourses</code></pre>.
-However, not sure if it's working.
+<pre><code>python login_mycourses</code></pre>However, not sure if it's working.
 Haven't gotten time to test.
 Submit a pull request!